luc-vocab/anki-quick-edit/README.md

 # Anki Quick Field Focus
-Quickly focus on a particular field in the card browser.
+Quickly focus on a particular field in the card browser using a keyboard shortcut.
 When trying to populate a particular field for many notes at once, it's helpful to have a shortcut which jumps direcly to a particular field from within the browser.

 ## Installation
 to be completed